Skip to Main Content

 The bottom line

-On the other hand, if you’re not sure whether you will be able to pay off your credit card balances in a timely manner, you should carefully weigh the pros and cons before applying for a new 0 percent intro APR credit card.
+On the other hand, if you’re unsure whether you’ll be able to pay off your credit card balances on time, you should carefully weigh the pros and cons before applying for a new 0 percent intro APR credit card.